zmanda/libzcloud/docs/model.rst

       :param error: optional storage for an error
       :returns: true (on success) or false (on failure)
       :rtype: boolean

-   .. method:: parse_address(string, error)

-      Parse a string representing an address.
-      Different stores may support different formats.

-      :param string: the string to parse
-      :param error: optional storage for an error
-      :returns: an address or null
-      :rtype: :class:`Address` or null

    .. method:: parse_address_template(string, error)